wacncontent/CustomizeTool/removeCommentOutput2/includes/application-model.md

 publicly addressable IP address that clients can use to access it.
 Upon creating the hosted service you must also select a URL prefix that is mapped to that IP address.
-This prefix must be unique as you are essentially reserving the *prefix*.chinacloudapp.cn URL so that no one else can have it.
+This prefix must be unique as you are essentially reserving the *prefix*.cloudapp.net URL so that no one else can have it.
 Clients communicate with your role instances by using the URL.
-Usually, you will not distribute or publish the Azure *prefix*.chinacloudapp.cn URL.
+Usually, you will not distribute or publish the Azure *prefix*.cloudapp.net URL.
 Instead, you will purchase a DNS name from your DNS registrar of choice and configure your DNS name to redirect client requests to the Azure URL.
 For more details, see [Configuring a Custom Domain Name in Azure][].